pip-services/pip-services-docs/content/en/node/expressions/calculator/syntax_exception.md

 ### Description

-The SyntaxException class defines the exceptions that can be thrown by the [ExpressionParser](../parser/expression_parser) class
+The SyntaxException class defines the exceptions that can be thrown by the [ExpressionParser](../parser/expression_parser) class.

 ### Constructors
 Creates a new instance of the SyntaxException class.